Inverse Moment Methods for Sufficient Forecasting using High-Dimensional Predictors: Consistency of factor analysis

-Because the dimension $p$ of the factor loadings $\bB$ is diverging, the estimation error $\hB - \bB$ accumulates as $p$ grows.
+Theorem \ref{thm:order of Bhat and Lambda} extends the existing consistency result for estimating the factor loadings \citep{lyb-2011, fan-2013, fxy-2015} by pinpointing the effect of diverging $K$.
+Because the dimension $p$ of factor loadings $B$ is diverging, the estimation error $\hB - B$ accumulates as $p$ grows.
 For a $p$-dimensional vector whose entries are constantly one, its spectral norm is $p\half$, which diverges to infinity.
-Thus, we should treat $p\half$ as the unit magnitude of the spectral norm of matrices with $p$ rows, in which sense the statement 1) of Theorem \ref{thm:order of Bhat and Lambda} justifies the estimation consistency of the factor loadings $\bB$.
-As the error term $\bu_t$ shrinks as $p$ grows under Assumption \ref{assume: dependence}, the convergence order of the factor loading estimation largely depends on $p$ - a higher dimensional predictor means a more accurate estimation.
-The convergence order in this theorem can be further improved if we impose stronger assumptions on the negligibility of the error terms in the factor model (\ref{eq1.2}).
+Thus, we should treat $p\half$ as the unit magnitude of the spectral norm of matrices with $p$ rows, in which sense the statement 1) of Theorem \ref{thm:order of Bhat and Lambda} justifies the estimation consistency of the factor loadings $B$.
+As the error term $u_t$ shrinks as $p$ grows under Assumption \ref{assume: dependence}, the convergence rate of the factor loading estimation largely depends on $p$ - a higher dimensional predictor means a more accurate estimation.
+The convergence rate in this theorem can be further improved if we impose stronger assumptions on the negligibility of the error terms in the factor model (\ref{eq1.2}).